 A. This office has been continuously working on mathematical and statistical analyses with a statistician to develop new defenses.
-In defending against results from a newly introduced instrument, the Alcotest 7110 in New Jersey, defense attorneys need to have technical knowledge.
+In defending against results from a newly introduced instrument, the Alcotest 7110 in New Jersey, defense DWI attorneys in New Jersey need to have technical knowledge.
 Our statistical consultant has been assisting this office since the Alcotest litigation in State v.
 Chun, et al.

 A. In prosecuting a DWI case, there are mainly two types of evidence: 1) breath readings and 2) observation evidence.
 The very first thing (and also probably the most challenging thing) in defending a DWI charge is to exclude the breath result from evidence.
 With our discovery, this office succeeded in proving to trial courts non-compliance of the instrument with the Supreme Court requirements.
 Because of this, breath readings were excluded from evidence.
 That means, a first offender in New Jersey with a breath test result of 0.12, for instance, instead of losing a license for 7 to 12 months, he or she would have lost their driving privilege only for 3 months.
 As you see, defending a DWI charge requires technical knowledge.
 Mr. Baffuto’s knowledge of the Alcotest and extensive DWI defense experience have enabled him to exclude breath readings from evidence.

 Fighting Your DWI & MV Charges

 A. Of course there are many defenses to DWI charges in New Jersey.
-You probably did not find the right attorney to defend your DWI case.
-Drunk-driving defense is a complex and technical field in which, in my opinion, an attorney must concentrate.
-Of course there are many defenses and I use everything I gained as a top DWI attorney to defend my clients.
+You probably did not find the right DUI lawyers NJ to defend your DWI case.
+Drunk driving defense is a complex and technical field in which, in my opinion, an attorney must concentrate.
+Of course, there are many DUI defenses and I use everything I gained as a top DWI attorney to defend my clients.
 Now that you see my winning cases, you see the benefits of retaining an attorney to fight your case.
-You have to remember that the best scenario can happen only when you hire the right attorney.
+You have to remember that the best scenario can happen only when you hire the right DUI lawyer in New Jersey.
 You have to see to believe it.
 Go to "Sample Winning Cases of DWI &Other MV Cases" to see actual winning cases.